 Unlike a traditional deadlift with a straight bar, studies show that using a hexagonal-shaped bar involves less of the hamstrings and more of the quads [1, 2].

-Compared to a regular deadlift, the trap bar allows you to maintain more of an upright torso, which makes it more comfortable for people with back issues.
+Unlike a regular deadlift, the load is directly below the hips rather than out in front.
+This allows you to maintain more of an upright torso, which makes it more suitable for those with back issues.

-If you can’t do regular squats, and find barbell hack squats uncomfortable, the trap bar deadlift is a workable alternative.
-It’s not a perfect replacement for the squat, but can form the cornerstone of a lower body training program if you don’t like squats or deadlifts.
+If you can’t do regular squats, and find barbell hack squats uncomfortable, the trap bar deadlift is a workable alternative exercise.
+It’s not a perfect substitute for the squat, but can form the cornerstone of a lower body workout if you don’t like squats or deadlifts.

 How To